Deformation of locally free actions and the leafwise cohomology: Introduction

 The reader may wish to develop a general deformation theory of locally free actions in terms of the deformation complex, like the deformation theory of complex manifolds founded by Kodaira and Spencer.
-However, the leafwise de Rham complex is not elliptic, and it causes two difficulties to develop a fine theory.
+However, the leafwise de Rham complex is not elliptic, and this causes two difficulties to develop a fine theory.
 First, the leafwise cohomology groups are infinite dimensional in general, and they are hard to compute.
-Second, we can not use the implicit function theorem for maps between Banach spaces because of the lack of a priori estimate.
-We will focus on the techniques to overcome these difficulties for several explicit examples, instead of developing a general theory.
+Second, we need to apply the implicit function theorem for maps between Fr\'echet spaces rather than Banach spaces because of ``loss of derivative''.
+It requires tameness of splitting of the deformation complex, which is hard to show.
+So, we will focus on the techniques to overcome these difficulties for several explicit examples, instead of developing a general theory.

 The main tools for computation of the leafwise cohomology are Fourier analysis, representation theory, and Mayer-Vietoris argument developed by El Kacimi Aloui and Tihami.
 Matsumoto and Mitsumatsu also developed a technique based on ergodic theory of hyperbolic dynamics.
-We will discuss about these techniques in Section \ref{sec:leafwise cohomology}.
+We will discuss these techniques in Section \ref{sec:leafwise cohomology}.

-For several cases, we can reduce the deformation problem to a linear one without help of any implicit function theorem.
-The first case is the parameter deformation of abelian actions.
-In this case, the problem is a linear one.
-In fact, the deformation space can be naturally identified with the space of infinite deformations.
-The second case is the parameter rigidity of solvable actions.
-Although the problem itself is not linear in this case, we can decompose it to the slovability of linear equations for several examples.
-In Section \ref{sec:orbit preserving}, we will see how to reduce the rigidity problem of such actions to the (almost) vanishing of the first cohomology of the leafwise cohomology.
+For several actions, deformation problem can be reduced to a linear one without help of any implicit function theorem, and hence, we can avoid tame estimate of the splitting.
+In Section \ref{sec:orbit preserving}, we will see how to reduce rigidity problem of such actions to (almost) vanishing of the first cohomology of the leafwise cohomology.
+The first case is parameter deformation of abelian actions.
+We will see the problem is a linear one in this case.
+In fact, the deformation space can be naturally identified with the space of infinitesimal deformations.
+The second case is parameter rigidity of solvable actions.
+Although the problem itself is not linear in this case, we can decompose it into the solvability of linear equations for several examples.